govhealth/PostpartumTOC/input/pagecontent/guidance.md

 ### Use of US Core

 This implementation guide adopts [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/) as the base for profiles to align with the latest ONC-certified interoperability standards required under the 21st Century Cures Act.
 US Core 6.1.0 provides a consistent, well-tested foundation for common clinical data elements, such as vital signs, conditions, observations, and encounters, and ensures compatibility with federal certification requirements and EHR vendor implementations.
 Implementers may review [US Core’s Must Support Definition](http://hl7.org/fhir/us/core/STU6.1/general-guidance.html#must-support) for a more detailed explanation on relevant Must Support capabilities related to US Core.
-For General Guidance, implementers may review [US Core General Guidance](https://build.fhir.org/ig/HL7/US-Core/general-guidance.html) to review US Core conformance guidance, supported application programming interface (API) query functionality, and interaction with ontological terminology standards.
+For general guidance, implementers may review [US Core General Guidance](https://build.fhir.org/ig/HL7/US-Core/general-guidance.html) to review US Core conformance guidance, supported application programming interface (API) query functionality, and interaction with ontological terminology standards.

-In alignment with US Core, implementers **SHALL** meet *Must Support* requirement flag as it applies to
+In alignment with US Core, implementers **SHALL** meet *Must Support* requirement flag as it applies to:
-- Data elements – Systems must support sending and receiving the specified element if it exists
+- Data Elements – Systems must support sending and receiving the specified element if it exists
-- Terminology bindings – Where a CodeableConcept is bound to a ValueSet, systems must support sending at least one code from the required set
+- Terminology Bindings – Where a CodeableConcept is bound to a ValueSet, systems must support sending at least one code from the required set
 - References – Elements that must reference specific resource types or profiles
-- Interactions and searches – Required search parameters and operations specified in the [US Core Capability Statements](https://hl7.org/fhir/us/core/STU6.1/capability-statements.html)
+- Interactions and Searches – Required search parameters and operations specified in the [US Core Capability Statements](https://hl7.org/fhir/us/core/STU6.1/capability-statements.html)

-This FHIR IG intentionally aligns with [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/) to minimize the implementation delta and burden for users who's EHR is Certified Health IT.
+This FHIR IG intentionally aligns with [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/) to minimize the implementation delta and burden for users who's EHR is classified as Certified Health IT.
 Future versions of this FHIR IG will be updated to align with future versions of USCDI and US Core, especially to versions that are referenced within federal regulations.

 ### Capability Statements

 This implementation guide relies exclusively on the US Core Capability Statements for conformance expectations.
-Rather than defining new Capability Statements, implementers should reference the existing [US Core Capability Statements](https://hl7.org/fhir/us/core/STU6.1/capability-statements.html) to ensure requirements are met for relevant interactions, searches, and must-support elements.
+Rather than defining new capability statements, implementers should reference the existing [US Core Capability Statements](https://hl7.org/fhir/us/core/STU6.1/capability-statements.html) to ensure requirements are met for relevant interactions, searches, and must-support elements.

 ### Delivery Encounters